© 2009 Ian

 a film by Phillip Noyce released through Parmount Pictures in 1992

 When Jack Ryan finds himself in the middle of a terrorist attack on the royal family, he first sees to the safety of his wife and child.
-With one car blown up already and another being primed, he knows this is a life-or-death matter.
+With one car already blown up and another being primed, he knows this is a life-or-death matter.
 The terrorists have no reason to back down.

 Ryan looks at his wife and child, hesitates, and then charges the nearest killer.
 Cathy yells in protest.
 She values her husband’s life more than the well-heeled strangers.
 But Jack doesn’t listen.
 He was a Marine and knows something about fighting.
 Sure, it’s been at least fifteen years since all that.
 But, as he reflects later, “pure rage” was driving him.
 No way would he let these people die without him doing anything.
 He’d never forgive himself.
 And against all odds, Jack Ryan succeeds.
 He never made an explicit promise that he would save somebody being threatened by terrorists, but something told him that he couldn’t look himself in the eye if he did nothing.